learn-co-curriculum/dsc-python-loops-and-functions-lab/README.md

 ```

     Examples of positive reviews:
-    "... yet but bought what I think will be a better mug because it's stainless inside & out unlike the ...": This was a positive review written by Jan in 2017.
+    "Best piece of furniture my daughter has!": This was a positive review written by Melissa Coy in 2017.
-    "Perfect coffee water measuring cup": This was a positive review written by Wyo Steve in 2015.
+    "One great French Press coffee maker": This was a positive review written by Michael Z (QA Engineer) in 2016.
-    "Keeps the air out of there!": This was a positive review written by Noah Boddy in 2016.
+    "Awesome portion control for one person!": This was a positive review written by Feles (muy Mala) in 2017.
-    "Excellent Quality Press but it's not TWO CUPS!!!": This was a positive review written by Nadia M in 2013.
+    "Love my Moka pots!": This was a positive review written by B. Laska in 2015.
-    "Perfect for those people who care about their time in the kitchen": This was a positive review written by Terri S in 2016.
+    "Allow the auroma of perculated coffee to fill your home......": This was a positive review written by Sierra&#039;s Mom in 2015.

     Examples of negative reviews:
-    "Garbage!!!": This was a negative review written by cas in 2018.
+    "Look what happened to this once great Cuisinart coffeemaker.": This was a negative review written by Marcia S. in 2016.
     "The bottom looks like it has rusted and I don't know how to ...": This was a negative review written by mathman54 in 2016.
-    "Too much waste": This was a negative review written by SAinVA in 2017.
+    "Leaks and more": This was a negative review written by Jimmie in 2011.
-    "Returned - produced revolting burnt plastic flavored coffee, and seemed flawed.": This was a negative review written by GoClick in 2015.
+    "Great but NOT PERFECT -missing Side water panel": This was a negative review written by Toni Bautista in 2017.
-    "Look what happened to this once great Cuisinart coffeemaker.": This was a negative review written by Marcia S. in 2016.
+    "Works great for a week then fails!": This was a negative review written by fifrox in 2016.

 ### Summary Prompt